top of page

 Available for purchase locally and online.

 Start your search for developed campgrounds on recreation.gov.
+Search for "Lake Isabella California" for a map showing campgrounds and day-use locations around the lake.

-For questions, concerns, about developed campsites, boat launches at those locations,or to otherwise speak with an ExploreUS representative, please reach out to Western Divide manager Catherine at (661) 429-1599, or call their home office at (661) 702-1420, or their Lake Isabella office at 760-376-1269.
+Please reach out to Western Divide manager Catherine at (661) 429-1599, or call their home office at (661) 702-1420, or their Lake Isabella office at 760-376-126 for questions or concerns about developed campgrounds or the boat launches at those locations.

 Free campfire permits can be obtained at readyforwildfire.org/permits.